Foods to Eat for a Healthy Pregnancy

 • It helps prevent some pregnancy-related complications.

-Foods to Eat for a Healthy Pregnancy that includes a variety of foods from different food groups can help prevent some pregnancy-related complications.
+Foods to Eat for a Healthy Pregnancy that include foods from different food groups can help prevent pregnancy-related complications.

 These complications include: